vietai/dab/README.md

 [4] Clark, Kevin, et al. "Semi-supervised sequence modeling with cross-view training.", EMNLP 2018.

-# Appendix A: Training and Evaluating Translation Models with `tensor2tensor`
+# Appendix A: Training Translation Models with `tensor2tensor`

 :notebook: [Training Translation Models](https://colab.research.google.com/github/vietai/back_translate/blob/master/colab/T2T_translate_vi%3C_%3Een_tiny_tpu.ipynb): How to connect to GPU/TPU and Google Drive/Cloud storage, download training/testing data from the internet and train/evaluate your models.
 We use the IWSLT'15 dataset for the English-Vietnamese pair, off-the-shelf Transformer implementation from `tensor2tensor` with its `transformer_tiny` setting and obtain the following result: